What Is Memorandum of Deposit of Title Deed (MODT) in Home Loan?

 Once on the state's land record portal, you must provide certain details to access the survey number.
 This typically includes:

-After submitting the required information, you'll be directed to a page where you can view the property details, including the land survey number.
+After submitting the required information, you will be directed to a page where you can view the property details, including the land survey number.
 The information provided will generally include the size of the property, its boundaries, and other relevant details.

-If you're unable to find the survey number online, or if the state’s portal isn't user-friendly, you can visit the local land revenue office or the concerned department in person.
+If you are unable to find the survey number online, or if the state's portal is not user-friendly, you can visit the local land revenue office or the concerned department in person.
 Here, you can request the land survey details by providing the necessary information.
 This may involve filling out a form and paying a nominal fee.

 In some cases, you may only have the property owner's name and not the survey number.
 To find the survey number with the name of the owner, follow these steps: